-Use of Zenitas systems, assets and resources.
+Claro's systems, assets and resources

-We maintain a number of different information systems as part of our organisational resources, which help you to perform your role efficiently and effectively - for example, SharePoint or instant messaging services.
+We maintain a number of different information systems as part of our organisational resources, which help you to perform your role efficiently and effectively - for example SharePoint, Alayacare and instant messaging services.

 When performing your work, you might be required to use different information systems provided by our company.
 You should be aware that your use of these is monitored, so you should only use these systems for business purposes and in accordance with the requirements of this Code.